tommytomatoe/cs494/pi_journal/log03.md

 ```

 In order to see the XFCE Desktop in a VNC session, copy and paste the following
 block into terminal.
-Copy the entire command (7 line):
+Copy the entire command (7 lines):

 ```bash
 cp ~/.vnc/xstartup ~/.vnc/xstartup.bak &&